phanxuanphucnd/clustering/README.md

 ## <a name='introduction'></a> Lonia

-Lonia is a library for clustering Text Document using PhoBERT.
+Lonia is a library for clustering Text Document using PhoBERT and ranking the document from config file.

 ## <a name='how_to_use'></a>